 A lot of brands now offer assistance by way of in-depth product and cooking demonstrations, so it’s well worth going to a couple of these before you make a selection.
 Demonstrations are generally run by each brand rather than by the retailers, though you can often book through a retailer.
 Most are free or will reimburse the cost of the demonstration if you buy their brand.

-I hope this helps if you’ve been wondering about steam ovens!
+I hope this helps if you’ve been wondering, are steam ovens worth it?!
 If you’d like to read more, or ask questions about cooking with a steam oven, come over and join my free Combi Steam Cooking Facebook group.
 It’s a welcoming place for new and experienced steam oven cooks to chat, ask questions and share ideas.
 I’d love to see you there.

 See you here again soon.